ivanvc/etcd/Documentation/contributor-guide/dependency_management.md

 ## Golang versions

-The etcd project aims to maintain a development branch that is on the latest [Go version](https://go.dev/dl), ideally, this will align with the Go version in use for Kubernetes project development.
+The etcd project aims to maintain a development branch that is on the oldest supported [Go version](https://go.dev/dl), ideally, this will align with the Go version in use for Kubernetes project development.
 For an example of how to update etcd to a new minor release of Go refer to issue <https://github.com/etcd-io/etcd/issues/16393> and the linked pull requests.

 Suggested steps for performing a minor version upgrade for the etcd development branch: